aiishii/JEMHopQA/README.md

 ## Prediction file format

-The prediction file should basically follow [HotpotQA prediction file format](https://github.com/hotpotqa/hotpot#prediction-file-format) (a JSON dictionary).
-On top of `answer` key (answers) and `sp` key (supporting facts), add `re` key for derivations.
-The value of `re` should be a dictionary, where the key is a HotpotQA instance ID and the value is a derivation, similar to `answer` and `sp`.
+On top of `answer` key (answers) and `derivations` key for derivations.
+The value of `derivations` should be a dictionary, where the key is a `qid` and the value is a derivation.
-Each derivation should follow the same format as [here](#r4c-file-format).
 An example is given below.

 ```